-Just before heading out on stage at a tech conference, TechCrunch Founder Michael Arrington asked me, “How do you pick your companies?”
-I responded, “I don’t know, I trust my gut” — he seemed unsatisfied and told me, “You’ve got to come up with something better than that.”
+Just before heading out on stage at a tech conference, TechCrunch Founder Michael Arrington asked me, “You’ve invested in a lot of great startups, how do you pick your companies?”
+I responded, “I trust my gut” — he seemed unsatisfied and told me, “You’ve got to come up with something better than that.”

-It’s important to note that I’m also a believer in data and using that data to inform your decisions.
-Especially in later rounds of financing.
-But in the early stage, at the seed of an idea, for me, I go with my feelings, my gut, around the product and it’s features — and how that might fit within the market over time.
+It’s important to note that I’m also a believer in objective data and using it to inform decisions, especially in later rounds of financing.
+But in the early stage, at the seed of an idea, the bet is largely based on the quality of the team and the emotional connection you feel with the product.

 Many fellow investors believe the gut shouldn’t be trusted, and chalk up success using it to just dumb luck.
 Certainly creative intuition varies from person to person.
 There is no magic formula here.
 But I do believe we can think of gut intuition as a creative tool that can be called upon when evaluating ideas with very little data, such as startups that have yet to launch.